|Everton's most successful season: 1984-1985|

 Harvey was often described as an elegant and skilful player and was nicknamed the "White Pele" by Everton fans.
 Harvey became a part of the famous midfield trio known as the "Holy Trinity" with Alan Ball and Howard Kendall.
 Widely regarded as the best midfield of their generation, they were the key components of Everton's Football League First Division winning team in the 1969/70 season.

 AM: Tim Cahill (Australia)

-Cahill is the all-time leading scorer for Socceroos and was considered one of greatest Australian players ever.
+Cahill is the all-time leading scorer for Socceroos with 50 goals and was considered one of greatest Australian players ever.
 He played for Millwall, Everton, the New York Red Bulls, Shanghai Shenhua, and Hangzhou Greentown.
-At Everton, he was one of their star players for 8 seasons.
+At Everton, he was one of their star players for 8 seasons between 2004 and 2012.
 He represented Samoa at youth level.
-Later, he switched to Australia in 2004.
-He went to three WC Finals.
+Later, he switched to play for Australia in 2004.
+He went to three World Cup Finals.
 He led Australia in winning the Asian Cup in 2015.

 FW: Alex Young (England)

 Alex Young is the all-time fourth highest scorer for English club Everton and scored the only goal to win the 1906 FA Cup Final.
 Some attribute to him a total of 113 league goals for Everton, which would put him in second spot behind Dixie Dean.
 He was also the Football League's top scorer in 1906–07.
 He also played for Tottenham Hotspur, Manchester City and South Liverpool.